-- can affect any child or young person (male or female)under the age of 18 years; - can affect any vulnerable adult over the age of 18 years; - can still be exploitation even if the activity appears consensual; - can involve force and/or enticement-based methods of compliance and is often accompanied by violence or threats of violence; - · can be perpetrated by individuals or groups, males or females, and young people or adults; and - is typified by some form of power imbalance in favour of those perpetrating the exploitation.
+- can affect any child or young person (male or female)under the age of 18 years; - can affect any vulnerable adult over the age of 18 years; - can still be exploitation even if the activity appears consensual; - can involve force and/or enticement-based methods of compliance and is often accompanied by violence or threats of violence; - can be perpetrated by individuals or groups, males or females, and young people or adults; and is typified by some form of power imbalance in favour of those perpetrating the exploitation.
 Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, cognitive ability, physical strength, status, and access to economic or other resources.

-If there are any concerns a child or young person is at risk of Criminal exploitation MASH must be contacted for advice.
+If our school have any concerns that a child or young person is at risk of Criminal exploitation MASH must be contacted for advice and a child exploitation risk assessment completed - found here